PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/README.md

-This directory will contain the Catalog-Builder, which will automatically generate the PSL Catalog by relying on PSL interoperability guidlines.
+This directory will contain the Catalog-Builder, which will automatically generate the PSL Catalog by relying on PSL interoperability guidelines.

 How to run this package
 ------------------------